0x80/typed-tasks/README.md

 - **Runtime validation**: Schema validation using Zod prevents invalid payloads
 - **Task deduplication**: Multiple strategies for preventing duplicate task execution
-- **Delayed execution**: Schedule tasks to run in the future with time windows
+- **Delayed execution**: Schedule tasks to run in the future with time windows or individual delays
 - **Individual queue configuration**: Each task gets its own dedicated queue
 - **Global defaults**: Configure your own library-wide defaults with per-queue overrides